emmkimme/electron-process-type/README.md

 This is a simple helper which returns the process type hosting your code whatever the context :
 - 'node' / 'electron-node' (No Electron API available)
-- 'browser' / 'main' / 'electron-main' (Electron API available)
+- 'browser' / 'main' / 'electron-main-node' (Electron API available)
 - 'renderer' / 'browser' / 'electron-browser'

-There are different versions which use either Electron semantic (renderer, main) or Browser semantic (browser, electron-main).
+There are different versions which use either Electron semantic (renderer, main) or Browser semantic (browser, electron-main-node).

 Dependencies
 * http://nodejs.org/